mmf-code/final_desktop/README.md

 *   **`pid_standalone_tester`**: A C++ executable that simulates multiple "fake" drones.
 It uses the `pid_logic_lib` to guide these drones to specific target coordinates, simulating formation flying.
 Key file:
     *   `agent_control_pkg/src/agent_control_main.cpp`
 *   **Simulation Output**:
-    *   `multi_drone_sim_data.csv`: Generated in the execution directory, this file contains detailed time-series data of the simulation, including drone positions, velocities, errors, and PID controller term values.
+    *   `multi_drone_sim_data.csv`: Generated in the directory specified by `output_directory` (default `outputs/`).
+This file contains detailed time-series data of the simulation, including drone positions, velocities, errors, and PID controller term values.
-    *   `pid_performance_metrics.txt`: Also generated in the execution directory, this file provides performance metrics for each drone's PID controller, such as peak overshoot and settling time.
+    *   `pid_performance_metrics.txt`: Placed in the same directory, this file provides performance metrics for each drone's PID controller, such as peak overshoot and settling time.
 *   **Plotting Utility**:
     *   `agent_control_pkg/build/Debug/plot_pid_data.py`: A Python script (may require adjustment based on actual build path) intended for visualizing the data from `multi_drone_sim_data.csv`.